Jump to main content Jump to footer Skip navigation Jump to navigation start

 Digital data analysis of indoor air quality meets Education for Sustainable Development (ESD)

-Indoor air quality in schools has become a highly discussed topic in the wake of the Corona pandemic.
-But what is the best way to ventilate a classroom?
-To what extent does installing a ventilation system improve indoor air quality, and how do comparatively simple interventions (CO2 traffic light signal, awareness raising, etc.) fare?
-In the new research project DIGIdat, researchers from the University of Innsbruck and the University College of Teacher Education Tyrol are working with students and their teachers to investigate the interplay between indoor air quality, thermal comfort, energy efficiency and awareness raising.
+What is the best way to ventilate a classroom?
+To what extent does installing a ventilation system improve indoor air quality, and how effective are relatively simple interventions such as visual feedback systems or awareness-raising campaigns?
+In the “DIGIdat” project, researchers from the University of Innsbruck and the University College of Teacher Education Tyrol demonstrated how to get over 650 students excited about science and digital methods!
+Together, they investigated indoor air quality in their classrooms potential improvement measures.

 Research project